snstac/aprscot/README.rst

-aprscot receives APRS Frames from APRS-IS and outputs them in Cursor-on-Target XML Formatted events, for use with CoT systems such as ATAK, WinTAK, RaptorX, Falconview, etc. See https://www.civtak.org/ for more information on the TAK program.
+aprscot receives APRS Frames from APRS-IS and outputs them in as Cursor-on-Target (CoT) PLI, for use with CoT systems such as ATAK, WinTAK, RaptorX, et al. See https://www.civtak.org/ for more information on the TAK program.

-Currently supports APRS-IS and Location-type APRS messages, and sending to UDP CoT Hosts.
+Currently supports APRS-IS and Location-type APRS messages, and sending to TCP CoT Hosts & TAK Servers.

 Installation
 ============

 The command-line daemon `aprscot` can be install from this source tree (A), or from the Python Package Index (PyPI) (B).

 A) To install from this source tree::